omnistrate/omnistrate-blog/posts/2023-10-05-cloud-platform-monitoring-and-auto-recovery-challenges-part-2.md

 ---
 title: Cloud Platform Monitoring and Auto-Recovery Challenges - Part 2
-tags: "cloud, fault-tolerance, monitoring, platform engineering"
+tags: 'cloud, fault-tolerance, monitoring, platform engineering'
 date: '2023-10-05 01:52:22'
 author:
   name: Joshua Buss
   email: joshua@omnistrate.com
   picture: ''
+excerpt: >-
-excerpt: 'The Complications and Strategies In the first post of this two-part series, we introduced primary topics under the umbrella of cloud platform monitoring and went into a bit of detail for how.'
+  The Complications and Strategies In the first post of this two-part series, we introduced primary topics under the umbrella of cloud platform monitoring and went into a bit of detail for how.
 slug: cloud-platform-monitoring-and-auto-recovery-challenges-part-2
+readTime: 11
+coverImage: >-
+  /images/posts/cloud-platform-monitoring-and-auto-recovery-challenges-part-2-1.jpg
+category: Engineering & Tech
 ---

 <h2>The Complications and Strategies</h2>